Olympic National Park Photography Workshop

 Olympic Suites Inn, 800 Olympic Drive, Forks, WA.
 800-262-3433

 Generally, participants can expect to be at a shooting location for the start of civil twilight and we'll stay in the field into the morning.
 We will provide breakfast bars, snacks and water for the early mornings.
 We will have a meal after the morning shoot.
 Nights are very short, so during midday, participants will have time for napping, downloading...
 Also, during some, midday breaks there will be time to answer post processing questions.
 We have an early dinner in a restaurant scheduled for each evening, afterwards we'll travel to our evening location and photograph through sunset.
-On one evening after sunset we will stay at the beach and photograph the Milky Way.
-The following morning we will not go as a group to a sunrise location.
+Saturday evening we will be up late therefore we do not have a group shoot planned for Sunday morning.
+This year the moon will be too bright for milky way photography, but it will be rising after midnight following the workshop.

-Consider arriving in Port Angeles a day early and photograph the lavender farm fields.
+Consider staying in Port Angeles after the workshop and photograph the lavender farm fields.
 They usually peak in mid July.

 Be prepared for possible temperature extremes and sudden changes in weather.
 Be aware that mornings can be very chilly.
 Often we will be out in darkness before sunrise and after sunset, please bring a flashlight.
 On most days we plan to arrive at our morning location no later than 4:30 A.M.
 Sunset is approximately 9:15 P.M.